At the end of each episode, the losing team are sent to a cafe to talk through their decisions from the day.

 Yes, you can actually pop in for a cuppa.
 No grilling by Lord Sugar necessary.

 What happened to The Bridge café?

-The Apprentice hasn’t confirmed whether The Bridge will once again host the post-task arguments, so it’s still possible the café will return in future episodes.
-After all, the candidates haven’t visited The Bridge in every episode of the show – in fact, losing contestants visited La Cabana during some episodes in last year’s series too.
+The Apprentice hasn’t confirmed whether The Bridge will ever host the post-task arguments again, so it’s still possible the café will return in future episodes.
+After all, the candidates haven’t visited The Bridge in every episode of the show – in fact, losing contestants visited La Cabana during some episodes in an earlier series too.